izantout/Verilog-Projects/Combinational Datapath Components: Adders and Subtractors/301 Review/2 to1 mux/README.md

-creating 2 to 1 mux using verilog
+Creating 2 to 1 mux using verilog